-Second, Type II-Linear supernovae's (SNe II-L) features are as follows [44]: relatively rare (a few percent); more peak brightness but linear decline in light curve; progenitor more massive (> $15M{\odot}$); evidence of helium; hydrogen lines appearing later and weaker.
+Second, Type II-Linear supernovae's (SNe II-L) features are as follows [38]: relatively rare (a few percent); more peak brightness but linear decline in light curve; progenitor more massive (> $15M{\odot}$); evidence of helium; hydrogen lines appearing later and weaker.
 This matches exactly the type exploded in the first phase.
 The very slow triple- α reaction starts the burning from the core.
 The subsequent neutron production reaction is much faster, growing the core accordingly.
 Therefore, the ocean layer is very thin.
 When the star explodes, it just needs to blast away the light helium atmosphere.
 The result is more luminosity in the peak and also a quick decline in light curve.
 Explosions in the first phase need more mass as discussed above.
 During the triple- α burning, the hydrogen envelope was pushed away and hence producing weaker hydrogen lines at a later time.
-This type of SNe may be the "low-frequency" events for light r-process nuclei [23].
-This type of SNe may also dominate in the early universe as they evolve faster and large amounts of neutrons ejected during the explosion can quickly burn the helium layer into carbon via ${}^{4}\text{He} + {}^{4}\text{He} + n \rightarrow {}^{9}\text{Be}$ and ${}^{9}\text{Be}(\alpha, n){}^{12}\text{C}$ reactions that are much faster than the triple- α process [45].
-This may enhance the carbon abundance in the early generation of stars leading to the so-called Carbon-Enhanced Metal-Poor (CEMP) stars [46].

-People rarely observe neutron star progenitors with mass beyond $20M{\odot}$ [40].
+People rarely observe neutron star progenitors with mass beyond $20M{\odot}$ [34].
 Under this theory, we may be able to get an upper mass limit for neutron stars from this observation.
 The first phase of neutron production in red giants converts about 1/17 of its mass to mirror neutrons at maximum.
 For a $20M{\odot}$ star, therefore, it could end up with a core of $2.22M{\odot}$.
 If $2.22M{\odot}$ is indeed the limit, then stars need at least $20M{\odot}$ to collapse into black holes in the first phase.
-On the other hand, a star with $15 - 20M{\odot}$ can build a core up to $3 - 4M{\odot}$ at the end of the second phase and then quietly turns into a black hole in the end.
+On the other hand, a star with $15-20M{\odot}$ can build a core up to $3-4M{\odot}$ at the end of the second phase and then quietly turns into a black hole in the end.
 This may explains why the above-mentioned SNe II-L are so rare.

 Now the interesting test mentioned in the beginning can be easily answered.
 By the time the neutron star (more properly n - n' star) forms, it is already evenly mixed between mirror and ordinary matter.
 So there is no mass loss or orbital period changing as suggested by Ref.
 [13].
 Therefore, the new theory is consistent with the test of pulsar timings and gravitational wave observations [12].

-Another interesting result that can be obtained under this theory is that oscillating movement from the mirror matter in the star is unavoidable as gravity serves as the restoring force for the oscillations.
-The oscillating period of the mirror matter can then be written as where G is the gravitational constant and ρ is the matter density where the mirror particles are located.
-Due to the gravitational coupling, the ordinary matter has to do the counter movement and therefore presents some kind of pulsating behavior, in particular, periodic changes in luminosity.
-As a matter of fact, such behaviors are very common in stars, especially in red giants like the Cepheid variables that can be used to determine distances and the compact remnants like neutron stars [47] and even white dwarfs [48].
+Another interesting result that can be obtained under this theory is that oscillating or vibrating movement from the mirror matter at the core is unavoidable as it behaves like a gas during the formation.
+Due to the gravitational coupling, the whole star has to do the counter movement and therefore presents some kind of pulsating behavior, in particular, periodic changes in luminosity.
+As a matter of fact, such behaviors are very common in stars, especially in red giants like the Cepheid variables that can be used to determine distances and the compact remnants like neutron stars [39] and even white dwarfs [40].
 Such phenomena may help reveal the distribution and movement of mirror matter inside an astrophysical object or understand the laws for the mirror matter.
-For example, neutron stars have density of about 10^{14} g/cm3 and an oscillation period of ~ 10^{-3} s that can be estimated from Eq.
-8 has indeed been observed in neutron stars [47].
-The 5-min oscillations from the Sun [49, 50] could also be explained by a small amount of oscillating mirror matter in the center at a density of ~ 10^3 g/cm3.
-The typical period of a red giant variable is between hours and days that can be understood with oscillating mirror matter in its photosphere with a density of $1 - 10^{-3}$ g/cm3 since, as discussed above, the variable star is constantly producing mirror neutrons that can migrate to the photosphere.